ppzzmm/rust-pzm-project/README.md

 # Buy/Sale Stocks
 This project provide an API GraphQL service to buy/sell stocks and hold dtocks and track postafolio performance.
-We use Kafka to enque message to execute the buy/sell orders independently of the API service.
+We use Kafka to queue message to execute the buy/sell orders independently of the API service.
 ## Stack of technologies
 That are some of main technologies used in the project:
 - [Rust](https://www.rust-lang.org/)